 Women are more likely to be diagnosed with disorders such as depression and anxiety than men.
 Higher rates of these mental health symptoms may suggest that a woman may respond to these issues through self-medication, ultimately leading to a new disorder such as alcoholism.

 Addiction and Alcohol Affect Women Differently Than Men

 Though men are more likely to use and abuse drugs more frequently and at a younger age, women are more likely to go to the emergency room or fatally overdose because of substance abuse.
 Women transition from substance abuse to substance dependence and addiction faster than men and are generally more susceptible to the medical or social consequences of dependency.
 They often find it more difficult to quit and are more likely to experience relapse or a greater intensity of cravings.

 If you feel that your alcohol consumption has become problematic, you may have an addiction.
 Alcohol addiction can lead to many serious health problems.
 It can impact your overall quality of life and the lives of your loved ones.
 However, it’s never too late to get help for alcohol addiction.
-Reach out to Zinnia Healing for information about the treatment options we offer.
+Reach out to Zinnia Health for information about the treatment options we offer.

 What Does Alcohol Addiction Look Like in Women?

 When discussing the ways alcohol affects women differently than men, it’s important to look at common addiction signs.
 You may be unsure whether you have an alcohol addiction, and for many people admitting that they have an addiction can be tough.
 However, once you identify whether you are suffering from alcohol addiction, you can begin planning your recovery.